Antminer S17e Hash board Repair Guide [EN]

 S17e common fault types are:

-1. Remove the heat sink, heat sink shift, and deformation; before power on, the heat sink on the PCB board on the back of the computing board chip is not allowed to shift or touch, especially.
+1. Remove the heat sink, heat sink shift, and deformation; before power on, the heat sink on the PCB board on the back of the hash board chip is not allowed to shift or touch, especially.
 Don't be heat sinks of different voltages.
 The contact of heat sinks of different voltage domains means that there is a possibility of short circuit at different voltage points.
-And make sure the computing board.
+And make sure the hash board.
 Each heat sink on the board has good heat conduction and is firmly fixed.

 When replacing or reattaching the heat sink, you need to replant tin on the heat sink and chip before soldering.
 The requirement for tin planting: the thickness of the steel sheet is 0.12mm.